lukaskorl/commander/readme.md

 ## <a name="listeners"></a>Listening to events

+_Commander_ ships with a convenient base class for your listeners which introduces a very readable method convention.
+Simply extend your listener from `Lukaskorl\Commander\EventListener`.
+For each event you want to handle create a `when<NameOfEvent>` method.
+The method accepts the `Event` itself as the first and only parameter. i.e.

+	<?php namespace MyApplication\Listeners;

+	use Lukaskorl\Commander\EventListener;
+	use Lukaskorl\Commander\Event;

+	class EmailNotifier extends EventListener {

+		public function whenUserHasBeenRegister(Event $event)
+		{
+			// Send welcome email
+		}

+		public function whenUserHasUnsubscribed(Event $event)
+		{
+			// Send good-bye email
+		}

+	}

+__After creating your listener you will have to register the listener at the dispatcher.__

-_Commander_ provides a configuration for automatically registering any number of event listeners to a given event.
+_Commander_ provides a configuration for automatically registering any number of event listeners for a given event.
 It is very likely that you may want to change this configuration.
 To do so you will have to publish the package configuration:

 	$ php artisan config:publish lukaskorl/commander

+This will put the `listeners.php` configuration file in `app/config/packages/lukaskorl/commander`.
+The configuration provides an exmaple listener.
+Feel free to change this configuration to your needs.

+i.e. if you have a `MyApplication\User\UserHasBeenRegisteredEvent` and want to register the listeners `MyApplication\Listeners\EmailNotifier` and `MyApplication\Listeners\Logging` for this event your configuration will look like this:

+	<?php return [
+		...

+		'MyApplication.User.*' => [
+			'MyApplication\Listeners\EmailNotifier',
+			'MyApplication\Listeners\Logging',
+		],

+		...
+	];

+This will trigger your listeners on any event in the `MyApplication\User` namespace.
+If you extend your listener from `Lukaskorl\Commander\EventListener` only those events that have a corresponding `when<NameOfEvent>` method will be handled.

 ## <a name="decorator"></a>Decorating the command bus